An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Extension to compressible flow

 describing the associated straight field lines.
-However, since the transformation $(\rho,z) \leftrightarrow \left(a(\rho,z), \betaren(\rho,z) \right)$ discussed in Section~\ref{sec:general_b} continues to be valid for the compressible case, field lines of the latter can easily be drawn as contours of
+However, since the transformations $(\rho,z) \leftrightarrow \bigl(a(\rho,z), \betaren(\rho,z) \bigr)$ employed in Section~\ref{sec:general_b} continue to be valid also for the compressible case, field lines of the latter can easily be drawn as contours of

-where $x=\rho \, \cos\phi$, $\phi \in \{0,\pi \}$ is used rather than $\rho$ to be able to access negative $x$ coordinates.
-The usefulness of this method, which allows us to draw field lines without the otherwise mandatory recourse to a numerical field line tracer, is exemplified in Figure~\ref{fig:fieldlines_2d}.
-Therein, contours of expression~(\ref{eq:fieldline_contours}) are drawn using the compressible second Euler potential of Equation~(\ref{eq:beta_ren_C}), evaluated for the first-order density approximation~(\ref{eq:nb_approx1}), i.e.\ with $\nu_1=1-\nsp$ and $\nu_2=0$.
-With the corresponding field lines (derived by traditional numerical integration) overplotted, and both adjusted to pass through the same set of seed points, the excellent agreement of the results from both methods is evident.
+where $x=\rho \, \cos\phi$, $\phi \in \{0,\pi \}$, is used rather than $\rho$ to be able to access the negative values of the $x$ coordinate.
+This method allows us to draw field lines without the otherwise mandatory recourse to a numerical field line tracer, as exemplified in Figure~\ref{fig:fieldlines_2d}.
+Therein, contours of expression~(\ref{eq:fieldline_contours}) are drawn using the compressible second Euler potential~(\ref{eq:beta_ren_C}), evaluated for the first-order density approximation~(\ref{eq:nb_approx1}), i.e., with $\nu_1=1-\nsp$ and $\nu_2=0$.
+With the corresponding field lines (derived by traditional numerical integration) overplotted, and both adjusted to pass through the same set of seed points, the excellent agreement of the results from both methods is immediately evident.

-Although in this plot the first-order approximation is preferred over its second-order counterpart for technical reasons (detailed in Appendix~\ref{sec:appC}), we see that even this simpler first-order variant provides a realistic and physically plausible model of a magnetic field draping around the obstacle that is immersed in a compressible flow.
+Although in this plot the first-order approximation is preferred over its second-order counterpart for technical reasons (detailed in Appendix~\ref{sec:appC}), we see that even this simpler first-order variant provides a realistic and physically plausible model of a magnetic field draping around a parabolic obstacle immersed in a compressible flow. \\